-1) Select the top car in the image using one of the methods learned in the previous section (Hint-make sure you have the background layer selected first).
+1) Select the top car in the image using one of the methods learned in the previous section (Hintmake sure you have the background layer selected first).

-- 2) From the Edit menu select Copy or press [Ctrl] [C]. - 3) From the Edit menu select Paste or press [Ctrl] [V] to paste the selection as a new layer.
+- 2) From the Edit menu select Copy or press [Ctrl] [C]. - 3) From the Edit menu select Paste or press [Ctrl] [V] to paste the selection as a new layer. - 4) Rename the new layer as Car.
+You can change the layer colour if you want.